Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/ETL-Guide.md

 Finally you are ready to execute the ETL...

-??? example "Start the co-connect ETL"
+??? example "Start the carrot ETL"
 	```
 	carrot etl --config config.yaml
 	```